GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/03-timing-decorator.md

 isRegex: true
 before: 1
 ```

-As you can see, the decorator is implemented using the [wrapt](https://wrapt.readthedocs.io/) Python module, with comments in the code explaining what is happening.

 The result is that a metric corresponding to each call is reported into InfluxDB, with the time the call completed, and how long the call took being recorded.
 This is done using the `write_points()` method of the InfluxDB client.